 \subsection{Selecting the embedding dimension}

-The theory in this paper assumes that the embedding dimensions, both ambient and intrinsic, are known, and correspond to the population ranks of the embedding matrix and ambient embeddings.
+The estimation theory in this paper assumes that the embedding dimensions, both ambient and intrinsic, are known, and correspond to the population ranks of the adjacency matrix and the ambient latent positions corresponding to each type.
 This represents an ``unrealistic ideal'' in two respects.
 First, in practice these dimensions need to be selected by the practitioner using the data.
-Second, the finite rank assumption on $\+P$ might not be expected to hold exactly.
+Second, the finite rank assumption on $P$ might not be expected to hold exactly.
 As a result, we prefer to view practical dimension selection as a bias/variance trade-off rather than an estimation problem.
 Indeed, even if we knew the ambient and intrinsic dimensions, in finite samples they might not be the best to choose.
-We refer the reader to \cite{chen2021estimating,priebe2019two,whiteley2022discovering} for pragmatic discussions around this topic.
-Several rank selection methods are available in the literature \cite{zhu2006automatic,luo2016combining,chen2021estimating}.
-We use the elbow method of Zhu and Ghodsi \cite{zhu2006automatic} in our real data example, but leave the choice open in general, referring to a generic rank selection function $r(\cdot)$ in Algorithm~\ref{alg:clustering}.
+We refer the reader to \citet{chen2021estimating,priebe2019two} and \citet{whiteley2022discovering} for pragmatic discussions around this topic.
+Several rank selection methods are available in the literature \citep{zhu2006automatic,luo2016combining,chen2021estimating}.
+We use the elbow method of Zhu and Ghodsi \citep{zhu2006automatic} in our real data example, but leave the choice open in general.
 Note that Lemma~\ref{lemma:subspacec_dimension} provides the maximal value of the intrinsic dimensions given the ambient dimension.
-We have found that reasonable rank selection procedures rarely break this inequality in practice (see e.g. Figure~\ref{fig:scree_plots}).
+We have found that reasonable rank selection procedures rarely break this inequality in practice (e.g. see Figure~\ref{fig:scree_plots}).

-\subsection{Spectral clustering}
+\section{Spectral clustering}

-A common application of spectral embedding is to uncover communities in a network through a subsequent clustering procedure.
-We propose Algorithm~\ref{alg:clustering} for community recovery in multipartite networks.
-The input, $\+M$, to this procedure, is a matrix representation of the graph such as $\+A$, $\+L$ or a regularised version thereof (see real data section).
-To justify this procedure, we employ a simple model for community structured graphs, known as the stochastic block model \cite{holland1983stochastic}. \begin{definition} Let $\tau_1,\ldots,\tau_n \in \{1,\ldots,S\}$ represent a subdivision of the nodes into $S\geq K$ communities, whose corresponding groups are denoted by $\zeta_1,\ldots,\zeta_S \in \{1,\ldots,K\}$.
-Let $\+B \in [0,1]^{S \times S}$ be a fixed matrix where $b_{k\ell} = 0$ if $\zeta_k = \zeta_\ell$, and $w_1,\ldots,w_n \in (0,1]$ a set of weights.
-The graph $\+A$ follows a \emph{multipartite stochastic block model} if